syncfusion-content/wpf-docs/wpf/DoubleTextBox/Culture-and-Number-Formats.md

 ![](Culture-and-Number-Formats-images/Culture-and-Number-Formats-img2.jpeg)

-The following code illustrate how to set NumerGroupSeparator, NumberDecimalDigits and NumberDecimalSeparator.
+The following code illustrate how to set NumberGroupSeparator, NumberDecimalDigits and NumberDecimalSeparator.

 {% tabs %}